 You can help your child practise skills for playing well with others through your everyday play and communication together.
 This includes skills like sharing, taking turns, listening and being sensitive to other children’s feelings.

-You can do this by being a behaviour role model.
+You can do this by being a role model.
 By listening, sharing, compromising, seeing things from other people’s points of view and showing empathy, you show your child positive ways to interact with others.
-For example, you can say things like, ‘Yes, let’s do it that way’ or ‘I don’t understand what you mean’.
+For example, you can say things like, ‘Yes, let’s do it that way’, ‘I would like a turn, please’ or ‘I don’t understand what you mean’.

 Playing board games or interactive games is a great way to help your child learn to cooperate, share and take turns.
 For example, if waiting for a turn is something your child needs to practise, you can remind your child to wait by using a wait card or by just holding up your hand.
 As your child gets better at waiting for turns, you can cut down on the prompts by using a raised finger instead of a raised hand.

-And you can read books with your child on play situations, or make Social Stories™ or drawings of what might happen in the playground or at child care or preschool.
+And you can read books with your child on play situations or make social stories or drawings of what might happen in the playground or at child care or preschool.
 It can also help to talk with your child about how to deal with these situations.